robertobatts/aws-certification-notes/notes/15-decoupling-applications.md

 - **On-demand mode**:
 	- No need to provision or manage the capacity
 	- Default capacity provisioned (4 MB/s in or 4000 records per second)
-	- Scales automatically based on observed throughput pead during the last 30 days
+	- Scales automatically based on observed throughput peak during the last 30 days
 	- Pay per stream per hour and data in/out per GB

 ![[kinesis-data-streams.png]]